 Along with his French culinary gems on his fine dining menu at his Johannesburg-based Sel et Poivre (he also has a bistro), Reinarhz has introduced dishes such as Ivorian Assigni crab, palm-nut infused chicken, amadumbe (keep reading for how he prepares this typical African veggie) and wild mushroom mille feuilles, as well as reportedly exquisite yam and crayfish rice melange inspired by the Senegalese national dish, thiebou dienne.

-We caught him as he was preparing to head off to Brazil to set up a fine dining pop-up African village in Rio for the duration of the 2014 Fifa World Cup (June 12 through July 13).
+We caught him as he was preparing to head off to Brazil to set up a fine-dining pop-up African village in Rio for the duration of the 2014 Fifa World Cup (June 12 through July 13).
 There, he will be showcasing the cuisine of the five African countries competing.
-Namely, Ghana, Nigeria, the Cote d’Ivoire, Cameroon and Algeria.
+Namely, Ghana, Nigeria, Cote d'Ivoire, Cameroon and Algeria.
 The dishes will all be paired with South African wines.
-“The South African team didn’t make it into the World Cup, but South Africa is the biggest wine producer in Africa and has some of the world’s best wines,” he says.
+“The South African team didn't make it into the World Cup, but South Africa is the biggest wine producer in Africa and has some of the world's best wines,” he says.

 Reinarhz knows about African-American soul food.
 Comfort food.
 Food that has its origins, in the U.S., in slavery.
 Food that, he says, probably came into being thanks to people pulled away from their families; foods relished by them in the early days because of food's evocative power.
 Food that would have linked them — taken them back — to their families left behind.
 To their roots.

 But, he says, “The time has come to look at African food and African flavors through different eyes, not through the eyes of slavery.
 That's a really limited perspective and does no justice to what's possible and what's available.”